jazzband/django-silk/README.md

 ### Meta-Profiling

-Sometimes its useful to be able to see what effect Silk is having on the request/response time.
+Sometimes it is useful to be able to see what effect Silk is having on the request/response time.
 To do this add the following to your `settings.py`:

 ```python